whitelunarium/pages_fork/medialiteracy.md

 *Story:* The final attack!
 Separate real from fake stories to unlock the vault and save the planet.

 Activity:
-- Show 5 short “news snippets.”
+- Show 5 short “news snippets" displayed in a webpage (shows url and other info)
-- Click “Real” or “Fake” under each one.
+- Click “Real” or “Fake” buttons under each one.
 - Each correct answer gives a number (like 4, 2, or 7).
 - When all correct → player enters code → vault opens → confetti animation!